 Dementia & Alzheimer’s Care FAQ

-ICA received its 501(c)3 status in October 2015.
-All gifts are deductible.
 It is through your continued generosity that the ICA is able to change the course of dementia care, improve on the quality of life of persons living with dementia, reduce the high stress of dementia care giving, and help reduce the high cost of dementia care.
-ICA is restructuring some of its services to strengthen our capability to augment our dementia educator capacity, to increase our membership base, and continue our potential of doing good in the world of dementia care.
+It is now possible to determine the difference between cellular confusion and true dementia.
+Both present with similar symptoms.
+Knowing the difference is life changing.

-ICA is deeply focused on its vision to create a dementia-friendly health care workforce through training and education.
-Please email email@example.com or call 1-207-764-1214 for more information on how to give.
+ICA is deeply focused on its vision of creating a dementia-friendly healthcare workforce through training and education.
+Please email LordEthelle@gmail.com or call 207-764-1214 from Monday to Friday, 9 to 5, for more information or to set up an appointment.

 What is Dementia-Care?

 If you Google “dementia-care” on the Internet, you will find lots of links about “dementia” but nothing specific about “dementia-care.”
 The information is mostly about topics such as the stages of dementia, which is very important information – but how do we cope better with the actual care of those who suffer with dementia that can often last decades?
 This is the reason the ICA was created and offers a uniform dementia-care program for everyone, anywhere.

 Dementia-care refers to the actual skill-set required by anyone – from family caregiver to healthcare professional – to improve the quality of life of someone living with Alzheimer’s or another kind of dementia.
 It is specialized care that requires specialized training.
 Dementia-care is complex and very costly – until now.